alieymsxxn/openai_chatbot/README.md

   {
       "message": "Prompt added successfully.",
       "response": {
-          "prompt": "What is the capital of Latvia?", "prompt_index": 5
+          "prompt": "What is the capital of Australia?", "prompt_index": 0
       }
   }
   ```